 As you can see below, Dynatrace's revenue growth has been very strong over the last year, growing from quarterly revenue of $196.5 million, to $252.5 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Dynatrace's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 81.4% in Q1.
+Dynatrace's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 81.5% in Q2.

 That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a great gross margin, that allows companies like Dynatrace to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Dynatrace is doing a good job controlling costs and is not under a pressure from competition to lower prices.

 Key Takeaways from Dynatrace's Q4 Results

 With a market capitalization of $9.37 billion Dynatrace is among smaller companies, but its more than $462.9 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?

 When considering Dynatrace, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Dynatrace is a great business.
 First, its revenue growth has been strong.
 On top of that, its impressive gross margins are indicative of excellent business economics, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.